 We can also take an active role in introducing more arts and culture into our lives.
 We can learn to speak a new language, play a musical instrument, or try our hand at painting, pottery or some other artistic expression.
 Who knows, we might even be surprised to find a long hidden talent.
 Many of us have kept a diary or journal at some point in our lives.
 Not only can we enjoy reading great literature, but writing is very cathartic and gratifying, and helps organize our thoughts and perspectives.

 La Calavera Catrina at Dia de los Muertos in La Paz, Mexico

 Someone once said that there are more things in this world than are dreamt of in our philosophy – or something like that.
 It is impossible to have a comprehensive understanding of current affairs and the state of our planet if we limit ourselves to the same information everyday.
 Reading and watching news reports from sources across the political spectrum and around the world, and speaking with people with opinions different than our own, are good strategies for keeping an open mind.

-The best way to learn about what is going on out there is to for ourselves.
+The best way to learn about what is going on out there is to go out and see the world for ourselves.
 Nothing provides perspective about the perceived inadequacies and stresses of our lives like going out and seeing how other people live.
 The vast majority of the world’s population could scarcely imagine, let alone develop the means of, packing up and setting out to see what lies beyond the horizon.
-When we meet people from different parts of the world, we can’t help but and develop a more empathetic approach to the world around us.
+When we meet people from different parts of the world, we can’t help but respect other cultures and develop a more empathetic approach to the world around us.